Wrongful Death Attorneys

 Is wrongful death the same as murder?

 No. A wrongful death requires civil proceedings, whereas murder involves criminal proceedings.
 If a person is charged with wrongful death, he/she will only be responsible for providing the deceased individual’s family with monetary compensation to cover the damages.
 If a person is charged with murder, he/she will face significant jail time.
+A wrongful death may and often does occur without meeting the legal requirements of murder.

 As survivors, what are we entitled to in wrongful death cases?